 All three areas have main urban cities, such as Sonsonate and Santa Ana in the west, San Salvador in the center, and San Miguel in the east.
 Surrounding these main metropolitan areas are smaller towns and villages, which also are surrounded by states or homesteads (small groups of houses in a rural environment).

 Rural Facts and Issues

 According to the World Fact Book, rural population in the country represents 39%.
 The western region is made of the departments of Santa Ana, Ahuachapán and Sonsonate.
 The central region owns La Libertad, San Salvador, Chalatenango, Cabañas, La Paz, San Vicente and Cuscatlán, and the eastern region holds Usulután, San Miguel, Morazán y La Unión.

-The country’s most recent natural crisis was Hurricane Ida, which left an estimated 125,000 in worsened states of poverty and caused thousands of dollars in material losses.
+The country’s most recent natural crisis was Hurricane Ida in 2009, which left an estimated 125,000 in worsened states of poverty and caused thousands of dollars in material losses.
 Concerns raised by this last crisis were the excess of water for the crops that were ready for harvest in some areas, and the irregularity of the rains in other rural areas.
 Since a big percentage of the people in rural areas survive from what they plant, or work at plantations as day laborers, this produced uncertainty about getting food in the future.

 The Ministry of Agriculture estimated a loss of $70 million dollars in crops after the hurricane, the most affected being beans with $20 million and corn with $5 million in losses.

 In rural areas, homes are “mixed” construction.
 Most houses are made of mud or adobe bricks.
 Many times the structure is reinforced with pieces of wood as columns on the corners, and the roof is usually straw or aluminum if the family manages to get used aluminum sheets.